MicrosoftDocs/architecture-center/docs/solution-ideas/articles/mutual-tls-deploy-aks-api-management-content.md

 - **[Azure Monitor](https://azure.microsoft.com/products/monitor):** You can use Monitor to collect, analyze, and act on telemetry data from your Azure and on-premises environments.
 Monitor helps you maximize the performance and availability of your applications and proactively identify problems.

 - **[Log Analytics](/azure/azure-monitor/logs/log-analytics-overview):** You can use Log Analytics to edit and run log queries with data in Azure Monitor logs.
-In this scenario, diagnostic logs from various services such as Application Gateway, AKS, API Management, SQL Database, and Azure Cosmos DB can be sent to a Log Analytics workspace.
+In this scenario, diagnostic logs from various services, such as Application Gateway, AKS, API Management, SQL Database, and Azure Cosmos DB, can be sent to a Log Analytics workspace.
 This allows the logs to be analyzed according to specific requirements.

 - **[Application Insights](/azure/azure-monitor/app/app-insights-overview):** Application Insights is an extension of Azure Monitor.
 It provides application performance monitoring.
 API Management and containers in AKS can be integrated to Application Insights to obtain and analyze application level traces.

 - **[Microsoft Sentinel](https://azure.microsoft.com/products/microsoft-sentinel):** Microsoft Sentinel is a cloud-native security information and event manager platform (SIEM) that uses built-in AI to help you analyze large volumes of data.
-In this scenario, Microsoft Sentinel is used as the SIEM solution to enhance the solution security.
+In this scenario, Microsoft Sentinel is used as the SIEM solution to enhance solution security.

 - **[Azure Bastion](https://azure.microsoft.com/products/azure-bastion):** Azure Bastion is a fully managed service that provides remote desktop protocol and SSH access to VMs without any exposure through public IP addresses.
 You can provision the service directly in your local or peered virtual network to get support for all VMs in that network.
 In this scenario, the private network resources are accessed through jump servers via Azure Bastion.